Join me!

 Calendula Lotion Bars for Soothing Summer Skin

 Calendula is more than just a garden beauty; it also has a long-standing reputation as a natural anti-inflammatory skincare treatment.
-These lotion bars are made with grapeseed oil infused with calendula petals to give them a beautiful golden hue and all the delightful skin properties of calendula.
-These summer lotion bars glide on your skin easily, are absorbed quickly, and don’t leave you with a greasy feeling.
+These calendula lotion bars are the perfect way to treat sensitive, sun-kissed, or dry skin that needs a little bit of extra summer loving.

 summer lotion bar recipe